alumppio/custom_corryvreckan_modules/README.md

 ```
 ### Detectors file

 In this approach, I defined the detector as a pixel detector with 256x256 pixels and the pixel pitches corresponded to the strip lengths 400um,400um.
+Spatial resolution is set as one strip length in both dimensions.
 > Example GEMXY detector
 ```
 [GEMXY3]